DmitryLogunov/helm-charts/microservices/Readme.md

-# SRE API v3 Helm chart
+# The template of Helm chart for microservices architecture application

 ## Requirements